Judge upholds Maine law allowing older sex abuse lawsuits

 Maine removed its statute of limitations for childhood sexual abuse cases in 2000, but that change wasn’t retroactive, so victims couldn’t sue for older crimes.
 Changes to state law in 2021 made it possible for people to seek legal action for older claims that previously expired.

 The diocese unsuccessfully fought against the law.
-The legislative sponsor said the goal was to give survivor’s a voice — not big settlements.
+The legislative sponsor said the goal was to give survivors a voice — not big settlements.

 An attorney for the diocese contended survivors already had ample time to sue and that new litigation could lead to requests for damages in the “tens of millions of dollars.”